 Under these Rules, there is no requirement for an Applicant to be represented by an attorney of his or her selection.
 An Applicant has the right to self-represent herself or himself in an initial Hearing or Formal Hearing.
-However, under no circumstances shall a person, who is not the Applicant nor an attorney, represent the Applicant at the initial Hearing or Formal Hearing or Formal Hearing.
+Under no circumstances shall a person, who is not the

+Applicant nor an attorney, represent the Applicant at the initial Hearing or Formal Hearing.